scikit-hep/awkward/README.md

 ## Roadmap

-The rough estimate for development time to a minimally usable library for physics was six months, starting in late August (i.e. finishing in late February).
-Progress is currently **on track** for that deadline.
+The rough estimate for development time to a minimally usable library for physics was six months, starting in late August (i.e. finishing in late February). **Progress is currently on track.**

-The main parts, in order of expected implementation, are:
+### Approximate order of implementation

+Completed items are ~~crossed out~~.

    * ~~Cross-platform, cross-Python version build and deploy process.~~ Regularly deploying [30 wheels](https://pypi.org/project/awkward1/#files), after closing each PR.
    * ~~Basic `NumpyArray`, `ListArray`, and `ListOffsetArray` with `__getitem__` for int/slice and `__iter__` in C++/pybind11 to establish structure and ensure proper reference counting.~~